Vashesh08/Calculator/README.md

 # Calculator
-Simple Calculator using Python tkinter
+Simple GUI Calculator using Python tkinter

 Download code and image to the same directory for desired output